 (c) In situations where allegation(s) of misconduct/serious misconduct are made against a staff member, it is reasonable for the University to investigate the allegation(s) and, where appropriate, to take disciplinary action, including, in the case of serious misconduct, termination of employment.

 (d) Procedures for dealing with allegations of misconduct/serious misconduct should be fair, observe principles of natural justice and should be conducted expeditiously allowing sufficient time for the staff member to understand, consider and respond to the allegation(s).

-Despite any reference to the Vice-Chancellor throughout this policy, the Vice-Chancellor may, at any time, delegate his/her roles or obligations under this policy to another senior officer of the University.
-The Vice-Chancellor may not delegate his/her role to a senior officer who is directly involved in the matter which is the subject of the procedures governed by this policy, or to a senior officer who the Vice-Chancellor intends to nominate as a member of a committee established under these procedures.
+Despite any reference to the Vice-Chancellor and President throughout this policy, the Vice-Chancellor and President may, at any time, delegate their roles or obligations under this policy to another senior officer of the University.
+The Vice-Chancellor and President may not delegate their role to a senior officer who is directly involved in the matter which is the subject of the procedures governed by this policy, or to a senior officer who the Vice-Chancellor and President intends to nominate as a member of a committee established under these procedures.

 There are four key phases in the procedures for managing allegations of misconduct/serious misconduct and the determination of disciplinary action:

 - Phase 1: Consideration of allegation(s) by Vice-Chancellor and President and notification of staff member (B/8.5.6)

 - Phase 2: Action by Vice-Chancellor and President (B/8.5.7)

 - Phase 3: Investigation by Misconduct Investigation Committee (B/8.5.8)

 - Phase 4: Determination by Vice-Chancellor and President (B/8.5.9).